Barcan formula: The Barcan formula

 The Barcan formula has generated some controversy because—in terms of possible world semantics—it implies that all objects which exist in any possible world (accessible to the actual world) exist in the actual world, i.e. that domains cannot grow when one moves to accessible worlds.
 This thesis is sometimes known as actualism—i.e. that there are no merely possible individuals.
 There is some debate as to the informal interpretation of the Barcan formula and its converse.

 An informal argument against the plausibility of the Barcan formula would be the interpretation of the predicate Fx as "x is a machine that can tap all the energy locked in the waves of the Atlantic Ocean in a practical and efficient way".
 In its equivalent form above, the antecedent $\Diamond\exists xFx$ seems plausible since it is at least theoretically possible that such a machine could exist.
-However, it is not obvious that this implies that there exists a machine that possibly could tap the energy of the Atlantic.
+However, it is not obvious that this implies that there is something that is possibly a machine which could tap the energy of the Atlantic.